-Conversely, bringing international students into Canada for graduate work and post-doctoral training continues to be a key complement for addressing Canada's and Alberta's globalization objectives.
+Conversely, bringing international students into Canada for graduate work and post-doctoral training continues to be a key complement to addressing Canada's and Alberta's globalization objectives.
 Here, both Alberta and the U of A are competing with other Canadian provinces and universities, respectively, for those international students with inclinations to study in Canada, and who may remain in Canada as part of the professional workforce or create international connections upon their return home.
 Our investments in global academic programs and research consortia remain a foundational part of an institutional strategy to create such opportunities for Alberta's students and for Alberta's established and emerging private sectors.
 These collaborations continue to accelerate the development of advanced joint degree programs with global partners and to secure new federal and international funding resources.

 Within Alberta, the U of A is responding to the increasing need for post-baccalaureate continuing education for professionals coming from or returning to rural and Aboriginal communities.
 In partnership with other Campus Alberta institutions, we have a number of well-established programs and initiatives in place, and we will continue this collaborative work to address new needs and opportunities.
 Within the academy, transformation is occurring through the development of innovative credentials to meet all these new opportunities and expectations, and through the targeted adoption of e-learning and blended learning technologies and approaches for program delivery.
-The University of Alberta engages in a number of self-examination and review exercises, including quality reviews of programs and faculties, and exercises like the recent Renaissance Report, to engage in dialogue on its evolution into the future.
+The U of A engages in a number of self-examination and review exercises, including quality reviews of programs and faculties, and exercises like the recent Renaissance Report, to engage in dialogue on its evolution into the future.

-The academic priorities summarized below and elaborated upon in this chapter are based on the U of A's academic plan, Dare to Deliver 2010-2015, and its four cornerstones (talented people; learning, discovery and citizenship; connecting communities; transformative organization and support).
+The academic priorities summarized below and elaborated upon in this chapter are based on the U of A's academic plan, Dare to Deliver 2011-2015, and its four cornerstones (talented people; learning, discovery, and citizenship; connecting communities; transformative organization and support).
 These priorities focus the university's activities to support our overall vision to be one of the world's great universities for the public good.

-Our priorities:
+Our priorities are:

-- That the University of Alberta's academy has the balance of professors, postdoctoral trainees, graduate students, and undergraduate students necessary for exceptional learning, teaching, discovery, and creative activities. - That University of Alberta graduates be prepared, through an innovative learning environment, to think critically, to act entrepreneurially, to create cultural and technical innovation, to be successful in the global marketplace, and to assume positions of leadership in public and private sectors. - That the University of Alberta has the current, secure, state-of-the-art information and communications technology infrastructure and systems that support research, creative activities, and digital learning technologies and pedagogies to enhance the on-campus, in-class experience and online learning environments.
+- that the U of A's academy has the balance of professors, post-doctoral trainees, graduate students, and undergraduate students necessary for exceptional learning, teaching, discovery, and creative activities - that U of A graduates be prepared, through an innovative learning environment, to think critically, to act entrepreneurially, to create cultural and technical innovation, to be successful in the global marketplace, and to assume positions of leadership in public and private sectors - that the U of A has the current, secure, state-of-theart information and communications technology infrastructure and systems that support research, creative activities, and digital learning technologies and pedagogies to enhance the on-campus, in-class experience and online learning environments

-- That the University of Alberta be a valued and innovative leader and partner of other post-secondary institutions in Campus Alberta and across Canada in achieving shared academic and organizational aspirations. - That the University of Alberta forms international collaborations that create exceptional learning, discovery, citizenship, and innovation opportunities, advancing our vision to be one of the world's top publicly funded institutions for the benefit of our students and the Province. - That the University of Alberta always be among the top public institutions that are internationally recognized for areas of excellence and impact across the breadth of discovery, innovation, and creative activities.
+- that the U of A be a valued and innovative leader and partner of other post-secondary institutions in Campus Alberta and across Canada in achieving shared academic and organizational aspirations - that the U of A forms international collaborations that create exceptional learning, discovery, citizenship, and innovation opportunities, advancing our vision to be one of the world's top publicly funded institutions for the benefit of our students and the province - that the U of A always be among the top public institutions that are internationally recognized for areas of excellence and impact across the breadth of discovery, innovation, and creative activities